Last update: 28.04.2017. Added images and recommended resources.

 For the western hunter chasing elk through the high country, this is the one for you.
 It performs well in the swamps of Florida on hogs and just about anywhere you need a lightweight powerful and silent crossbow.

 - Velocity: 343 FPS

 - Weight: 5.4 lbs

 TenPoint Wicked Ridge Warrior G3 Package – Full Review

 This is an awesome deal for little money.
 It is for a beginning crossbow hunter who plans on using their bow to extend their season but not necessarily use only a crossbow.

-The Wicked Ridge Warrior G3 is also for a youth hunter, because of its lightweight and how slim it is.
-There’s plenty of crossbows on the market just too big for a youth hunter’s hands and this is a great example of one that is sized just right.
+The Wicked Ridge Warrior G3 is also for a youth hunter because of its lightweight and how slim it is.
+There’s plenty of crossbows on the market just too big for a youth hunter’s hands and this is a great example of something that is sized just right.

 Though it is a budget model, they didn’t skimp on including usable accessories.
 It comes with everything you need to unpack the box and go shooting.
 The stock feels like a traditional rifle stock but has been relived wherever possible to get rid of weight.

 - 3 bolts

 It features a Mossy Oak Country pattern that blends well.
 It is on the lighter side at just 37.75” in length and weighs 6.6 lbs.